syncfusion-content/typescript-docs/TypeScript/MaskEdit/getting-started.md

 {% endhighlight %}

-* Execution of above code will render the follwing output
+* Execution of above code will render the following output

 ![](getting-started_images/getting-started_img2.png)